-Consequently, SU Abroad participants, as well as their parents, families, and guardians, must understand and accept that the facilities and conditions for the University’s overseas programs will inevitably be very different from what they are accustomed to in the United States.
+Consequently, Syracuse Abroad participants, as well as their parents, families, and guardians, must understand and accept that the facilities and conditions for the University’s overseas programs will inevitably be very different from what they are accustomed to in the United States.
 These differences can expose participants to risks of injury and loss that can be difficult to deal with, especially when combined with the fact that the programs are far from home.
 As a result, Syracuse University Abroad students are required to sign an agreement acknowledging their understanding and acceptance of these differences and the resulting risk of injury and loss.

 Recognizing these differences, Syracuse University aspires to follow, wherever possible, the guidelines set below.
 We urge all participants and parents/families/guardians to follow the guidelines applicable to them.
 In reality, however, even full performance of the guidelines will not assure that a participant will not be exposed to injury and loss, as it is impossible to foresee every contingency that might arise.

 The guidelines which Syracuse University aspires to perform with respect to its Syracuse Abroad programs, are:

 - To provide health and safety information for prospective participants to help them and their parents/guardians/families make informed decisions concerning preparation, participation, and behavior while on their program.

 - To maintain emergency preparedness processes and a crisis response plan.